 The certificate in Spanish Translating and Interpreting, also dictated entirely online, includes three required courses in translation, and two more specialized electives within the field of either translation or interpreting.
 However, it appears that this certificate is aimed to be an adjunct for people looking to begin careers in related fields, such as nursing, criminal justice, business management, or community or school interpreting, rather than students who are looking to build a full-time career within the interpreting or translation fields.

 Number of Credits: 45-54

 Western Oregon University offers an online MA in Interpreting Studies with three different possible tracks: Theory and Practice Interpreting, Advanced Interpreting, and Teaching Interpreting.
-All three tracks are designed for students who already have professional interpreting or mentoring experience, and are looking to either improve their practice, or learn about teaching interpreting.
-Uniquely, this is one of the only MA programs that is open to students of all language pairs, including sign language.
+All three tracks are designed for students who already have professional interpreting or mentoring experience, and are looking to either improve their practice or learn about teaching interpreting.
+Uniquely, this is one of the only MA programs that are open to students of all language pairs, including sign language.

 Janet Barrow writes about the places where language meets history, culture, and politics.
 She studied Written Arts at Bard College and has fiction work forthcoming in Easy Street.
 Recently, she completed a diploma in medical interpreting.
 Raised in Minnesota, she currently lives in Lima, Peru.